New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Numerical Results

 The spatial domain is $\Omega \doteq \{(0, 2.2) \times (0, 0.41)\} \setminus \{(x, y)\in \mathbb R^2 \text{ such that } (x - 0.2)^2 + (y - 0.2)^2 - 0.05^2 = 0 \}$, represented in Figure \ref{fig:domain}.
 The Dirichlet boundary condition is

 where $\Gamma_W$ (solid teal boundary in Figure \ref{fig:domain}) is the union of the bottom ($\Gamma_B$) and top ($\Gamma_T$) walls of the channel together with the walls of the cylinder ($\Gamma_C$).
 The inlet condition $u_{\text{in}}$ is applied to $\Gamma_{\text{in}} = \{0\} \times [0, 0.41]$, (magenta dashed line in Figure \ref{fig:domain}).
 The prescribed inlet condition is given by equation \eqref{eq:inlet}.
-Moreover, $\Gamma_N$ (black dotted boundary in Figure \ref{fig:domain}) features {``free flow"} boundary conditions.
-The initial condition is $u_0 = (0,0)$.
-The mesh parameters of the triangular mesh (depicted in Figure \ref{fig:mesh}) are $h_{min} = 4.46 \cdot 10^{-3}$ and $h_{max} = 4.02 \cdot 10^{-2}$.
-After a Taylor-Hood $\mathbb P^2 - \mathbb P^1$ FE discretization for velocity and pressure, respectively, we obtain a FE space with $N_h \doteq N_h^{u} + N_h^p = 14053$ degrees of freedom.
-With {these} mesh parameters, as stated in \cite{Strazzullo20223148}, we are working in a marginally-resolved regime and, for high $Re$ values, the simulation does not {accurately} capture the {flow} features, {displaying} numerical oscillations.

-For example, this is the case when we set $\nu = 10^{-4}$, $T=8$, {and} $\Delta t = 4\cdot 10^{-4}$. {Our computational setting is similar to that in \cite{Hinze2000273}, although the Reynolds number used in our numerical investigation (i.e., $Re=1000$) is one order of magnitude higher.} We refer the reader to \cite{ST96} for a complete description of the benchmark in an uncontrolled setting.
+For example, this is the case when we set $\nu = 10^{-4}$, $T=8$, {and} $\Delta t = 4\cdot 10^{-4}$. {Our computational setting is similar to that in \cite{Hinze2000273}, although the Reynolds number used in our numerical investigation (i.e., $Re=1000$) is one order of magnitude higher.} We refer the reader to \cite{ST96} for a complete description of the benchmark in an uncontrolled setting, i.e., for $f_A=f_B=0$.
 Our goal is to reach a desired profile $U$ by means of the linear feedback control actions described in Theorem \ref{theo:gunz1} and Theorem \ref{theo:our1}, namely $f_A$ and $f_B$, respectively.
-We recall that, defining $F$ as in \eqref{eq:F},

-For the sake of clarity, we say that the system (or the velocity) is A-controlled and B-controlled when $f_A$ and $f_B$ are employed, respectively.
+We recall that, defining $F$ as in \eqref{eq:F}, $f_A = F - \gamma(u - U)$ and $f_B = F + (u - U)\nabla U - \gamma(u - U).$ For the sake of clarity, we say that the system (or the velocity) is A-controlled and B-controlled when $f_A$ and $f_B$ are employed, respectively.
 In this test case, the desired velocity profile solves the following steady Stokes problem in $\Omega$:

-{The Stokes solution, which is displayed in Figure \ref{fig:U1}, is the laminar state that we want the controlled system to achieve.}